Psalm 69

 Ultimately, David knew that God was faithful.
 He knew that God would preserve his life, that God would raise him up as king over Israel, and that God provided a place of safety and security and peace and joy in a life to come.
 So David’s heart would be directed toward Him for all of his earthly life.

 Let heaven and earth praise Him, the seas and everything that moves in them.
-For God will save Zion and build the cities of Judah, that they may dwell there and posses it.
+For God will save Zion and build the cities of Judah, that they may dwell there and possess it.
 Also, the descendants of His servants shall inherit it, and those who love His name shall dwell in it.

 Psalm 69:34-36 NKJV